tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.1_sample_actor_code_walkthrough/README.md

 }
 ```

-When adding new handler, make sure also add the name to the `name_list`, because we will need to let dfn::map_handler to dispatch the request to coresponding handler.
+When adding a new handler, make sure to also add the name to the `name_list`, because we'll need to let dfn::map_handler dispatch the request to the coresponding handler.

 In the future, almost all request handlers will be put here to easy organzing.